 Then Randy asks, “How did he die?”
 I am prepared to hear, “overdose.”
 But then the policeman says, “He hung himself,” and Randy starts banging his fists on the glove compartment and I stare in shock sure I have not heard him correctly.
-I see my husband using his fists on his legs and the glove box.
 I just stare at my husband’s emotional explosion.

 “What?”
-I can’t wedge that statement into my head.
+That statement won’t wedge itself into my head.
 Did he say a hanging?
 Like a suicide?
 I feel this extra cruel twist of a knife in my heart that burns it hurts so bad.
 Physically.

 Then I wail so loud I’m sure everyone in the area can hear me.
-Of course, I am not even thinking about that.
+Of course, I don’t think or care about that.
 I’m trying to pull it together to ask questions but my mouth is bone dry, everything hurts and my head is pounding.
 My brain can’t form the questions.
 We both scream and wail.

 I want to escape this pain.
 Anything– but it’s everywhere, I can’t escape.
 It surrounds me and I go numb.

-The officer in the vehicle is obviously trying to hold himself together.
-He’s gentle, empathetic and soft spoken.
-He tells us he has a 20 year old son, too and he can’t imagine hearing this news.
+The officer in the vehicle is trying to hold himself together.
+He’s gentle, empathetic and soft-spoken.
+He tells us he has a 20-year-old son, too and he can’t imagine hearing this news.
 He says that it’s an apartment where a lot of addicts come and go.
 He tells us that addiction is a horrible illness and he’s never seen an epidemic like this.
 He is so sorry to deliver such devastating news.
 And he hands us a card with his phone number.